 Place the answer in a band first.
-Look for the "best fit" of the answer into a band.
-An answer neeshow evidence of most but not necessarily ALL of the qualities described in a band, in order to placed in that band.
+Look for the 'best fit' of the answer into a band.
+An answer needs to show evidence of most but not necessarily ALL of the qualities described in a band, in order to be placed in that band.
 Then award a mark for the relative position of the answer within the band.